 Your AC system uses a chemical refrigerant to shift heat within your residence outside.
 This makes your home chilly and refreshing.
 The model of refrigerant used in residential air conditioner has been modified several times over the years, keeping in touch with innovative breakthroughs and environmental regards.

-All new home air conditioners run on R410a, also referred to as Puron.
+All new home air conditioners in Dayton run on R410a, also referred to as Puron.
 But this refrigerant will subsequently be phased out.
-This is because of a continued attention on reducing compounds known to affect the environment.
+This is because of a continued attention on reducing compounds known to negatively affect the environment.

 To understand the “why” that causes AC regulation, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have air conditioning, according to the U.S. Department of Energy.